-As growing and multi-faceted fields, work relating to these topics can fit under a number of different topics, including Active-Matrix Displays, Applied Vision/Human Factors, Display Applications, Display Electronics, Display Manufacturing, Display Measurements, Display Systems, Emissive Displays, e-Paper and Flexible Displays, Liquid-Crystal and Other Non-Emissive Displays, OLEDs, Projection, and Touch and Interactivity.
-While the special topics sessions will be arranged in a unified program for the benefit of attendees, authors should indicate the appropriate topical track for their abstract in addition to special topic designation (if any).
+As growing and multi-faceted fields, work relating to the special topics can fit under a number of different symposium topics, including Active-Matrix Displays, Applications, Applied Vision/Human Factors, Display Electronics, Display Manufacturing, Display Measurement, Display Systems, Emissive Displays, e-Paper and Flexible Displays, Lighting, Liquid-Crystal and Other Non-Emissive Displays, OLEDs, Touch and Interactivity, and Vehicular Displays and HMI Technologies.
+While the special topical sessions will be arranged in a unified program for the benefit of attendees, authors should indicate the appropriate symposium topic for their abstract in addition to the special-topic designation (if appropriate).

-The Society for Information Display (SID) encourages the submission of original papers on all aspects of the research engineering, application, evaluation, and utilization of displays.
-Display Week 2015 will feature topical sessions that focus specifically on selected issues or key developments.
-Paper submissions are welcome for any of the general symposium topics or any of the specific topical sessions listed below.
+The Society for Information Display (SID) encourages the submission of original papers on all aspects of the research, engineering, application, evaluation, and utilization of displays.
+Display Week 2017 will feature special topical sessions that focus specifically on selected issues or key developments.
+Paper submissions are welcome for any of the general symposium topics or any of the specific topical sessions.

-The Society plans to include coverage of every aspect of display technology and applications.
-Special attention will be given to all aspects of novel input technologies for displays.
-Papers are solicited in all aspects of motion-image technology, including device technology (LCD, OLED, PDP, projector, etc.) and related system technology.
-Papers are also solicited in the area of technology development that enables lower-power-consumption and higher-performance display devices for battery-powered applications (mobile phones, tablets, e-books, etc.).
+The Society plans to include coverage of every aspect of display technology and applications, especially the emergence of AR/VR and Vehicle Displays.
+Special attention will also be given to all aspects of novel input technologies for displays.
+Papers are solicited in all aspects of motion-image technology, including device technology and related system technology.
+Papers are also solicited in the area of technology development that enables lower power consumption and higher-performance displays for mobile devices (smartphones, tablets, e-books, etc.).

-Active-Matrix Devices: Advances in the innovative development and implementation of active-matrix electronics into displays and other devices.
-Active-Matrix Devices focus on TFTs themselves and their circuit design and application, including TFTs electrical/optical characteristics, reliability, new structures, and processing.
+Active-Matrix Devices: Advances in the innovative development and implementation of active-matrix electronics into displays and other related devices.
+Active-matrix devices focus on TFTs themselves and their circuit design and application, including TFT electrical/ optical characteristics, reliability, new structures, and processing.